Home » HypoGal, Disability Insurance, Sheehan’s Syndrome and Relapsing Polychondritis

 Everything and anything makes me cry, and the thought of everyday life overwhelms me.

-Every day the pain throughout my body increases; I spend my time in tears crying in pain like a wounded animal.
+Each day the pain throughout my body increased; I spend my time in tears crying in pain like a wounded animal.

-Several doctors note my fabulous low blood pressure of 90/60.
+Several doctors noted my fabulous low blood pressure of 90/60.

-With much frustration, I explain to each doctor that I am suffering from depression because my body screams in pain and not because I am depressed.
+With much frustration, I explained to each doctor that I am suffering from depression because my body screams in pain and not because I am depressed.

 It became incredibly apparent in December 2002 that I was severely ill.

-I am extraordinarily skinny but not healthy thin.
+I am looked extraordinarily skinny but not healthy thin.

-I want to find out what was killing me.
+At this time, I did not care if I died.
+However, I did want to find out what was killing me.

 U.C.L.A.

-Desperate for help, my husband asks friends if they know a brilliant doctor.
+Desperate for help, my husband asked friends if they know a brilliant doctor.

-The test results from a stimulation test Dr. Froch confirm that I most likely had Adrenal Insufficiency.
+The test results from a stimulation test Dr. Froch confirmed that I most likely had Adrenal Insufficiency.

-Dr. Froch refers me to the Head of Endocrinology at U.C.L.A., Dr. Van Herle.
+Dr. Froch referred me to the Head of Endocrinology at U.C.L.A., Dr. Van Herle.

-I am forever grateful to you Dr. Froch, for thinking outside the box.
+I am forever grateful to Dr. Froch, for his thinking outside the box.

 Sheehan's Syndrome 2003